ni/niveristand-telemetry-custom-device/Source/Theory of Operation/Theory of Operation.md

 The asynchronous loop, Async Logger VI, is a VI that runs asynchronous to the PCL Loop.
 It contains a while loop for Data Processing and Logging, and a timed loop used for reading the CPU and RAM usage data.

 The Timed Loop will continually read and update the CPU-RAM FIFO with CPU and RAM usage data with a period of 400 milliseconds for RT Targets, and 2 seconds for Windows ones.
+The size of this FIFO is 1, this means that we keep only the latest value inside this RT FIFO.

+To view the code used to launch the Async Logger, open the Initialize Logger VI from the "Engine\Init\Initialize Logger.vi".
+Inside this VI you can notice the default data for the Logger parameters.
+The Buffers.Size is a dynamic value that is calculated depending on the Engine Rate.
+For a Windows Target it will be twice the Engine Rate, in order to write the Buffers.LOG Data array each 2 seconds, as to be in sync with the CPU and RAM timed loop reading.
+For RT Targets it is half the Engine Rate, in order to write the Buffers.LOG Data close to the 400 ms timed loop update of the CPU-RAM usage update rate.

 The following diagram shows the states of the Data Processing and Logging Loop as this is the main execution loop for this VI.